mynew4/cmangos-docs-wiki/WorldDB_structure/gossip_menu_option.md

 #### action\_menu\_id

-If you want to create a sub-menu, this is the ID to link to create that sub-menu.
+If you want to create a sub-menu, this is the ID to link to create that sub-menu.<br>
 This sub-menu will be displayed when you click on the current menu.

 NOTE: If you want gossip window to close when selecting this gossip option use -1 for this value.